 Rancho San Rafael Regional Park in Reno, NV - Wilbur D. May Museum, Arboretum, Botanical Garden, & More

 At Wilbur D. May Museum, you can find a neat gift shop, Wilbur May's permanent collection, and fun themed traveling exhibits in winter that usually open around January.
-The Hall of Heroes, Dragons, Toytopia, and retro video game-themed some of exhibits I have enjoyed in the past.
+The Hall of Heroes, Dragons, Toytopia, and retro video game themed exhibits are some I have enjoyed in the past.
 The permanent collection preserves the life of Wilbur D. May, a world traveler who collected thousands of artifacts throughout the span of his life and brought them back to his home here in Reno.
 Though small, the museum is packed with so much to see.

 In the same area, you can travel back in time with the kids and play at the Dinosaur themed playground that features some swings, a slide, and a wall perfect for climbing.
 Other playgrounds available at Rancho San Rafaeal Regional Park - a playground made out of wood next to the pond & a more substantial and modern one next to the main street on North Sierra Street (just drive down the main road after entering the park and you'll spot it from the street).
-Because of the shade available, along with seating, restrooms, and so many other attractions nearby, this playground ranks among the highest on my list.
+Because of the shade available, along with seating, restrooms, and so many other attractions nearby, these playground rank among the highest on my list of all playgrounds in Reno.

 I always encounter people from all walks of life here, including joggers, hikers, nature lovers, dog walkers, couples, families, and it's no wonder why.
 It has everything one would look for in a park and more.